Questions? Interested in publishing with Pawpress?

 help you sell.

-At Pawpress, we do require the following of potential subsidy
+you wish to publish under our imprint, we do require the following of potential self-published authors:

 The book is a quality project, good concept, written well